kmonad/kmonad/doc/faq.md

 ### Q: Why doesn't the 'Print' keycode work for my print screen button?

-A: Because the Keycode for "print screen" is actually 'SysReq' ("ssrq" or "sys") for relatively interesting historical reasons.
+A: Because the keycode for "print screen" is actually 'SysReq' ("ssrq" or "sys") for relatively interesting historical reasons.
 Have a look at [this issue](https://github.com/kmonad/kmonad/issues/59) if you want more information.